Get Support Through the Claims Process, Contact our LTD Claim Lawyers

-Gathering necessary documents, including medical bills, bank statements and pay stubs
+Gathering all necessary documents including medical bills and pay stubs

-Filing your claim in the manner that offers the best chance of approval
+Filing your claim in a way that maximizes chances of approval

-Filing your appeal within the allotted time frame
+Filing the appeal within the allotted time frame